NVIDIA/aistore/README.md

 AIStore (AIS for short) is a built from scratch storage solution for AI applications.
 At its core, it's open-source object storage with extensions tailored for AI and, specifically, for petascale deep learning.

-As a storage system, AIS is a distributed object store with a [RESTful S3-like API](docs/http_api.md), and the gamut of capabilities that one would normally expect from an object store: eventual consistency, flat namespace, versioning, and all the usual read/write and contorl primitives to read and write objects and create, destroy, list, and configure buckets that contain those objects.
+As a storage system, AIS is a distributed object store with a [RESTful S3-like API](docs/http_api.md), and the gamut of capabilities that one would normally expect from an object store: eventual consistency, flat namespace, versioning, and all the usual read/write and control primitives to read and write objects and create, destroy, list, and configure [buckets](docs/bucket.md#bucket) that contain those objects.

 ## AIS Design Philosophy
 AIS is a *specialized* storage system.
 The design philosophy behind AIS is based on the simple truth that AI datasets are pre-sharded.
 More exactly, AI datasets (in particular, very large datasets) are pre-sharded, post-sharded, and otherwise transformed to facilitate training, inference, and simulation by the AI apps.